ExpediaGroup/graphql-kotlin/docs/schema-generator/execution/exceptions.md

 ## Returning GraphQL Errors

-Exceptions thrown during execution of a query will result in a GraphQLError that is added to a list of errors of the result.
-See
+Exceptions thrown during execution of an operation will result in an empty data response and a GraphQLError that is added to a list of errors of the result.
-[graphql-java documentation](https://www.graphql-java.com/documentation/v14/execution/) for more details on how to customize your exception handling.
+See [graphql-java documentation](https://www.graphql-java.com/documentation/v14/execution/) for more details on how to customize your exception handling.

 ```kotlin